minmincg/ElectricCar_Analysis/README.md

 ![US gas](Images/gas_price_us.png)

-Constant upward trend on Gasoline Prices and this could be accelerating adoption of alternative vehicles.
+****Constant upward trend on Gasoline Prices and this could be accelerating adoption of alternative vehicles.****
 ---
+We can’t find a dataset with historical prices by state so we crossed Alternative rate vs Gas Tax by state but we found that are not correlated.

 ### Gas tax by state